simonekranawetter/software-analysis-final/readme.md

 #### Known issues

 I am aware that the last part of the sequence diagrams refers to a database, sadly this was not available in sequence diagrams with mermaid at the moment.
 Looking into implementing this feature since it's open source.

+Right now there is no use case diagram available in mermaid, so those are added as images with the plantUML code commented into the markdown file.